dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/bundles.md

 > **NB:** As these bundles will keep on getting larger once new components arrive, I strongly recommend to only use UMD and ESM bundles as an easy drop-in for simple web pages.
 >
 > For **advanced applications**, I recommend a holistic build step, handling all dependencies together, creating mono page bundles with code splitting in place.
-This ensures that only code witch is currently used by the application, is sent to the user.
+This ensures that only code which is currently used by the application, is sent to the user.
 >
-> The reason for that is the first page load (first paint) witch is extremely important for good UX, as it has a whole bunch of negative side effects like page flicker and uncontrolled movements as well as load time.
+> The reason for that is the first page load (first paint) which is extremely important for good UX, as it has a whole bunch of negative side effects like page flicker and uncontrolled movements as well as load time.
 >
 > - **Tobias Høegh**, april 2020